Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Active Directory (Azure AD) is deployed to an on premises environment.
+### Microsoft Entra ID is deployed to an on premises environment.

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Active Directory (Azure AD) is provided as part of a Microsoft 365 subscription.
+### Microsoft Entra ID is provided as part of a Microsoft 365 subscription.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Active Directory (Azure AD) is an identity and access management service.
+### Microsoft Entra ID is an identity and access management service.

 - [x] Yes.
 - [ ] No.